 And if you need the fastest backup and cost is not an issue.
 Then sure, get yourself an SSD drive for your Macs Time Machine backup.

 What If The Drive You Want To Use Isn’t Formatted As APFS or HFS+

 You can use Disk Utility on your Mac to reformat any drive.

-If you’ve files already on there you want to keep.
+If you’ve files already on your external disk you want to keep.
 Then copy them off first.

 And if your drive is large enough.
-You can create a formatted section of the drive for your Time Machine Backups.
+You can use Disk Utility to create a formatted section.
+A partition on your drive dedicated to your Time Machine Backups.
 And another section to store other specific files you want.